miracl/amcl/newgo/readme.txt

 change.

-To this end each supported primitive is implemented inside of its own java package.
+To this end each supported primitive is implemented inside of its own go namespace.

-So for example to support both ED25519 and the NIST P256 curves, one could import into a particular module either "amcl/ED25519" or "amcl/NIST256"
+So for example to support both ED25519 and the NIST P256 curves, one could import into a particular module both "amcl/ED25519" and "amcl/NIST256"

 Separate ROM files provide the constants required for each curve.
 Some files (BIG.go, FP.go, ECP.go) also specify certain constants